brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 16 bht.md

 2. "The increase, as well as the commencement, of everything good in us, comes from the Holy Spirit."
 3. "The prayer of Paul, that the saints may be strengthened, does not mean that they may be eminent and flourishing in the world, but that, with respect to the kingdom of God, their minds may be made strong by Divine power."

+### Philip Schaff:
+1. "The word 'that' means 'in order that,' but after verbs of praying, etc., in the New Testament, it is used to introduce the purport and purpose of the petition."
+2. "The giving prayed for was in proportion to the fulness of God's perfections ('glory')."
+3. "The strength prayed for was such that it reached to the inner man: this was its constant aim."

 ### Archibald T. Robertson:
 1. "Nowhere does Paul sound such depths of spiritual emotion or rise to such heights of spiritual passion as here."
 2. "The whole seems to be coloured with 'the riches of His glory.'"